Citadel-Station-13/CitadelLore/wiki/Timeline.md

     UEG, as the UEG confiscates alien artifacts that the Skrell had gifted to the lying colony.
 Reverse-engineering of the technology is achieved despite protests from the Skrell.
-The Bluespace Drive becomes even more refined and reliable, all the while gaining valuable insight for the stable creation of Bluespace tunnels between two fixed points, which shares similarities to an Einstein-Rosen Bridge.
+The Bluespace Drive become even more refined and reliable, all the while gaining valuable insight for the stable creation of Bluespace tunnels between two fixed points, which shares similarities to an Einstein-Rosen Bridge.
 This will later lead to the development of